saq1b/syncere/README.md

 ## Pre-requisites
 - working adb instance with address present in PATH Environment Variable.

+### Syntax
+python syncere.py /path/to/android/folder /path/of/local/pc/folder [-l]

 ## Usage
-- Download the python script.
+- Download the python script..
-- Edit the devPath variable to set the device folder to sync.
 - Connect your device via USB.
-- Run on cmd.
+- Run the python script on terminal/cmd/powershell
 - Syncing Begins.

 => Opitonally, -l switch can be used to list the files and total size before you actually begin the transfer process.